 Scan detection methods range from monitoring for simple thresholds and patterns, such as number of ports connected to from a single origin over a period of time, to probabilistic models based on expected network behavior.
 Network intrusion detection systems and firewalls are usually configured to detect scans, but scanners can attempt to avoid some common detection rules by altering their scanning rate, accessing ports out of order, or spoofing their source address.

-ExtraHop has a free bundle available that attempts to identify instances of network and port scanning by leveraging detailed metrics about the protocols most often used and patterns typical of scanning attempts, such as higher ratios of TCP reset responses and ICMP port unreachable errors due to the likelihood of scanners attempting to connect to inactive hosts.
+ExtraHop user?
+Here's the free bundle that identifies instances of network and port scanning by leveraging detailed metrics about the protocols most often used and patterns typical of scanning attempts.
 The bundle also tracks relevant metrics over longer periods of time to account for attackers that intentionally perform slow, drawn out scans to avoid detection.